Azure-Samples/Cognitive-Services-Speech-Devices-SDK/README.md

 ## Getting Started

-Check out the [sample code walkthrough](https://github.com/Azure-Samples/Cognitive-Services-Speech-Devices-SDK/blob/master/Samples/Android/Speech%20Devices%20SDK%20Starter%20App/Sample_Code_Walkthrough.md) for details on the sample code.
+Check out the [sample code walkthrough](https://github.com/Azure-Samples/Cognitive-Services-Speech-Devices-SDK/blob/master/Samples/Android/Speech%20Devices%20SDK%20Starter%20App/Sample_Code_Walkthrough.md) for details on how to use Azure Speech Services.

 Here's how you can [get the Speech Devices SDK](https://aka.ms/sdsdk-get).